 Alloplast is a method that uses synthetic materials that are designed for and accepted by the human body.

-Whichever material you and your dentist decide on, the material will first be placed in with screws until the material fuses with to the bone and then you’re ready to have your implant placed!
-It may seem like a long process to go through for a dental implant, but it is so important to give that implant a strong foundation so it can be functioning for years to come!
-We will make the process as quick and painless as possible, and the results are beautiful, strong and long-lasting.
+Whichever material you and your dentist decide on, the material will first be placed in with screws until the material fuses with the bone, and then you're ready to have your implant placed!
+It may seem like a long process to go through for a dental implant, but it is so important to give that implant a strong foundation so it can function for years to come!
+We will make the process as quick and painless as possible, and the results will be beautiful, strong, and long-lasting.